ztz1989/software-switches/ovs-dpdk/README.md

    **./ovs-loopback.sh**

-   In particular, ....
+   This script creates two vhost-user interfaces on OVS-DPDK.
+The interfaces will be attached to VM.
+Modify variables $PCI0 and $PCI1 to the PCI addresses of physical interfaces on your server.
+The forwarding rules are also configured to match the in_port of each packet.

-2. start an instance of VM and create two virtio virtual interfaces as follows:
+2. start an instance of VM and create two virtio virtual interfaces: **./loopback.sh**

-   **./loopback.sh**

 3. inside the VM, initiate DPDK and run the DPDK l2fwd sample application, as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
   * Go to DPDK l2fwd sample application directory and launch it: